Good Ship Venus: Lyrics

 And the mast a rampant penis.

 However, the lyrics exist in numerous variations.
-For example, the last line varies, being substituted with any of a large variety of phrases such as 'Our crest a rampant penis', 'With a mouth full of dead man's penis', or 'Sucking on a red-hot penis'.
+For example, the last line varies, being substituted with any of a large variety of phrases such as 'Our crest a rampant penis' or 'Sucking a dead man's penis'.
+Sometimes this opening verse will be used as the chorus (such as in Oscar Brand's version), sometimes the song will have no chorus (such as Loudon Wainwright's version) sometimes (such as in the Sex Pistols version and all others titled "Friggin' in the Riggin') the chorus will be as follows (sometimes saying "fuck-all" instead of "nothing"):